What is a 55 and Older Retirement Community?

 While choosing the 55 and over community, you will be happy with could depend largely on your surroundings, don’t underestimate the importance of the home or condominium you choose to live in!
 Over 55 housing often has different features and perks than you would find in traditional housing.

 For example, are the doorways in the home set up for easy access with a wheelchair?
-While nobody wants to think about this kind of things, it could become necessary somewhere down the line.
-Maybe due to health or injury concerns you need a first-floor master bedroom, so you are not going up and down stairs?
+While nobody wants to think about this kind of thing, it could become necessary somewhere down the line.
+Maybe due to health or injury concerns, you need a first-floor master bedroom, so you are not going up and downstairs?
 Are the baths handicap accessible?

 Most retirement communities will want to verify that you are a good fit before you are allowed to join.
 The more exclusive the community, the more thoroughly potential residents will be scrutinized.

 You can also ask management directly.
 Find out what they are looking for before you apply, so you can prepare and increase your odds of acceptance.

 Don’t be surprised if there is an entrance fee.
 You will occasionally see that.

 Make Sure to Talk to Your Future Neighbors.

 One of the smarter things you can do when buying into a retirement community is introducing yourself to potential neighbors.